Sedeniono/ADO-History-Diff/overview.md

 ![Example comparison](images/HistoryComparison.png)

-For documentation and source code, please head over to the [GitHub](https://github.com/Sedeniono/ADO-History-Diff) page.
+For documentation and source code, please head over to the [GitHub page](https://github.com/Sedeniono/ADO-History-Diff).
+Release notes for each version can be also found [on GitHub](https://github.com/Sedeniono/ADO-History-Diff/releases).